margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for city architecture
 * Grateful for business leaders
 * Grateful for healthy conversations at home
-* Grateufl for the reds and blues and the interior design
+* Grateful for the reds and blues and the interior design
 * Grateful for the growth in grace for everyone
 * Grateful for friends from Rolling Hills
 * Grateful for all the people with full agency
 * Grateful for makers of films
 * Grateful for people on social media
 * Grateful for masons
-* Grateufl for values taught at Norfolk Academy
+* Grateful for values taught at Norfolk Academy
 * Grateful for old friends from Norfolk Academy
 * Grateful for books read
 * Grateful for abstract art
 * Grateful for color schemes
 * Grateful for the professor
 * Grateful for the Engels
-* Grateufl for the people at the beach
+* Grateful for the people at the beach
 * Grateful for friends from Memphis
 * Grateful for memories of football games
 * Grateful for family members